 At present we are only able to meet in small groups under 10, following government requirements for religious groups under the COVID-19 guidelines.
 We also hold ZOOM services. prayer and share meetings and Bible studies nationwide, as well as locally.
 Please let us know if you would like further information.

 If you haven’t seen any of the work by the Bible Project, take a look.
 They provide short animated presentations that are informative, inspiring and wonderfully produced.
 You have a choice of hundreds of short videos on books of the Bible, overall themes, theological concepts etc. Great for all ages. https://bibleproject.com/

 This is a good time to be spending time on those things which are most important to us, particularly our prayer and studies.
 It is sad we are not able to meet, fellowship and worship, but the more we all self-isolate as much as possible, or at least restrict going out to an essential minimum, and then keep a 1.5-2 metre distance from non-family members, the sooner the pandemic will start to decline and hopefully be less of a risk.

-We are blessed in Tassie to not have the virus abroad in the community as yet, and that the new cases are not increasing as fast as other places, but there is still a real risk.
+We are blessed in Tassie that the COVID-19 situation has been dealt with in a proactive manner.
 We can do our part to help reduce the spread by following the guidance we are being given.

 Grace Communion International in Tasmania is planning a celebration for our fiftieth anniversary on June 9th, 2019.